Funding Line 1

 Proposing Regional Projects at National Level: A participatory ranking of key projects and the elaboration of the CaliAgenda are planned.
 Based on the evidence gained, projects of the Pacific region will be proposed to the national government.

-1. The Pacific Sustainable Development Index is updated with data on SDG indicators and an interactive dashboard: ODS – ProPacifico
+1. The Pacific Sustainable Development Index has been updated with data on SDG indicators and an interactive dashboard: ODS – ProPacifico

-2. A regional information system on SDG implementation and monitoring for five municipalities in the Cali Metropolitan Region is designed and launched
+2. A regional information system on SDG implementation and monitoring for four municipalities in the Cali Metropolitan Region was designed and launched

-3. More than 500 people participate in the implementation of the data integration strategy and validate indicators, tools and data
+3. 962 people participated in the implementation of the data integration strategy and validate indicators, tools and data

-4. 4 policy papers with policy recommendations are prepared
+4. 4 policy papers with policy recommendations were prepared